ronauli-nova/Airbnb-Market-Analysis/README.md

 # STAGE 0: Problem Statement
 ## Introduction
-Parch and Posey is a company specializing in the manufacturing and distribution of three distinct paper varieties: Standard Paper, Gloss Paper, and Poster Paper.
-The organization consists of 50 Sales Representatives, each strategically positioned across four key regions within the United States, namely the Northwest, Southeast, West, and Midwest.
+Parch and Posey is a company that specializes in the manufacture and distribution of three different types of paper: Standard Paper, Gloss Paper, and Poster Paper.
+The organization consists of 50 Sales Representatives, each of which is strategically positioned in four major regions in the United States, namely the Northwest, Southeast, West, and Midwest. t, Southeast, West, and Midwest.

 ## Objective
 1. Sales performance